Unikernels-demo/hackernews-runtimejs/load-balancer-rumprun/README.md

 ## How to build

-Build the docker image or execute each steps on your system (granted your environment will fit IncludeOs requirements...) :
+Build the docker image or execute each steps on your system (granted your environment will fit RumpRun requirements...) :

         docker build . -t rumprun